 Make Your Home Undesirable to Scorpions

 When it comes to pest control, you can often take specific measures to prevent, stop, and even get rid of an infestation altogether.
 There are a few pests, however, that you should not attempt to get rid of on your own – among these are scorpions.
-Even so, you can take steps to make your home undesirable to scorpions while you wait for local pest control to arrive to take care of the infestation.
+Even so, you can take steps to make your home undesirable to scorpions while you wait for local scorpion or pest control expert to arrive to take care of the infestation.